Loic

 against him was, he thought, a civil complaint from the Order of

-Doctors and Pharmacists, the judge ordered that Le Ribault be kept
+Doctors and Pharmacists, the judge ordered that Le Ribault be

-ruled that he be kept in solitary confinement.
+the judge ruled that he be kept in solitary confinement.

-What worried Le Ribault as he was taken back to the jail, was the
+What worried Le Ribault as he was taken back to the jail, was

-fact that no time limit had been put on his imprisonment.
-The
+the fact that no time limit had been put on his imprisonment.

-judge who had been selected to hear his case had been one of the
+the judge who had been selected to hear his case had been one of

-main customers for his forensic services when he worked for the
+the main customers for his forensic services when he worked for

-to be 'a crazy judge, very strange, very dangerous'.
+Ribault to be 'a crazy judge, very strange, very dangerous'.

 Earlier on the day of his arrest, Le Ribault had five teeth

-extracted, now as he entered solitary confinement he was not only
+extracted, now as he entered solitary confinement he was not

 'The cold was the worst problem, even greater than not knowing